OrderFromChaos/ffxivcrafting/README.md

 There are tools that already exist that roughly give this information, including the excellent [Garland Tools database](https://garlandtools.org/db/) and the [Gamerescape wiki](https://ffxiv.gamerescape.com/wiki/Whisperfine_Woolen_Coat), but they do not show the whole tree at once, or they do not compute gil costs.
 This provides additional information that is missing from those tools.

+## How do I use it?

+Run `python menu.py` in the root directory.
+You are presented with these options:

+    1. Look up an item's cost tree
+    2. Enter an item's info
+    3. Update an item's prices recursively
+    4. Run a diagnostic for bad inputs
+    0. Quit

+1. is the option shown in the sample output above.
+2. allows for new information to be entered.
+3. allows for recomputation of a particular item's tree cost.
+This means a bunch of manual price entry.
+4. allows for certain types of spelling errors to be caught, since these will lead to an incomplete tree.

 ## Technical details

 ### Input valiation